Eggplant ( Begun in Bengali) is a very popular vegetable in Bengali cuisine. This vegetable is used in many veg or non veg dishes.

 - In the same oil fry the whole red chili and onion with little salt and cover the pan to make the onion soft.
 When the onion becomes soft higher the oven and fry the onion till golden brown.
 Now add ginger garlic paste and fry well.

 - Add turmeric powder, salt & sugar and the mustard paste with little water and keep frying for 2-3 minutes.
-Now add the beaten curd and on high temperature keep frying the masala For couple of minutes.
+Turn off the gas, and let the pan to cool down little bit.
+When the is cool down, add the beaten curd and turn on the gas on low flame.
+Don't stir the mixture, otherwise the curd will be curdled

-- Add 1/2 cup of water and the fried eggplant to the pan and cover the pan to cook the eggplant properly.
+- Let it cook for 5 minutes and after that add 1/2 cup of warm water and the fried eggplant to the pan and cover the pan to cook the eggplant properly.
 After 5 minute open the lid and keep boiling the gravy.

 - Remember the gravy must not be too thick or too thin.
 Before serving add some chopped cilantro on the eggplant curry.